About this Calculator Museum

 Please email me if you've got

 a calculator you are about to throw away.
-I'd be delighted to add it
+Or want to simply show to the publik.

 to my collection.
-Anyone donating a calculator will get their name
+Anyone donating a calculator can get their name